Stacked glass payment cards with a dinar symbol, ancient facade silhouette, and Jordanian flag

 The CBJ retains authority over monetary policy and is researching a potential digital dinar (CBDC), with pilot programs possible by 2026-2027.
 The JOD-USD peg's stability makes CBDC design simpler than for countries with floating currencies.

-Jordan now sits alongside Bahrain and the UAE as one of the three most comprehensively regulated crypto markets in the Arab world.
+Jordan now sits alongside Bahrain and the UAE as one of the three most thoroughly regulated crypto markets in the Arab world.
 The JSC licensing framework means global card issuers can formally serve Jordanian users under clear legal authority, reducing the gray-zone risk that exists in Egypt, Iraq, or Lebanon.

 Tax Treatment of Card Rewards in Jordan